 Lahontan Region (Region 6):

-The Lahontan Regional Board has one MS4 permit (R6T-2022-0046) for three MS4 permittees: The City of Lake Tahoe, El Dorado County, and Placer County.
+The Lahontan Regional Board has one MS4 permit (Order R6T-2022-0046) for three MS4 permittees: The City of Lake Tahoe, El Dorado County, and Placer County.
 The permit requires each permittee to perform a fiscal analysis of their stormwater management program, including program development and implementation and development and implementation of a Pollutant Load Reduction Plan.
 Permittees are required to report operations and maintenance costs for their stormwater programs and to describe the source(s) of funding that are proposed to cover necessary MS4 program expenditures, including any legal restrictions associated with those funds.

 Colorado River Basin Region (Region 7):